Back to the Cutting Board

-1 large fryer chicken (4-5 lbs.), neck and gizzards removed
+- 1 large (4-5 lbs.) fryer chicken (sometimes called a Hen), neck and gizzards removed

 Place the chicken, onions, carrots, and celery in a large stockpot and cover with water.
+Add about a teaspoon of salt and a big pinch of pepper or handful of peppercorns.
+Feel free to add several stalks/leaves of fresh herbs (no need to chop), like parsley, thyme, oregano, or sage.
 Bring to a boil, then reduce heat so water maintains a gentle simmer.
 Cover and cook chicken for at least 1 hour or until cooked through (about 165 degrees).

-While the chicken is cooking, mix flour, baking soda, and salt together in a bowl.
+Tip: I recommend making the dumplings the night before.
+They can sit out, loosely covered with a tea towel or plastic wrap until you're ready to begin cooking.
+Mix flour, baking soda, and salt together in a bowl.
 Cut shortening into flour mixture with your fingertips until it resembles small peas.
 Add milk — 1/4 cup at a time, you may not need a full cup — and stir until a ball of dough just begins to form, being careful not to over-mix.

 Once the chicken is done, remove it from the broth and let it cool.
 Remove chicken from the bone (this shouldn’t be hard, it should be falling off pretty easily at this point) and shred into medium-sized pieces, discarding bones and skin.